I never thought that I would be writing a post on how to make Instant Pot Hard Boiled Eggs.

 If you make one egg, or if you put 2 dozen in your pot, there is no need to adjust the time or the amount of water used.

-However you like the center of your egg will determine your perfect method for Instant Pot Hard Boiled Eggs
+However you like the center of your egg will determine your perfect method for Instant Pot Hard Boiled Eggs.
+And it is the fastest and easiest way to make Egg Salad!

 If you are new Instant Pot user, please check out our Instant Pot Beginner Tips article on where to start.